-The Group's exposure to interest rate risk arises from its cash in banks, contracts receivable and loans subject to fixed interest rates which is immaterial.
+The Group's exposure to interest rate risk arises from its cash in banks, contracts receivable, due to related parties and loans subject to fixed interest rates which is immaterial.

 The interest rate risk arising from cash in banks are managed by means of effective investment planning and analysis and maximizing investment opportunities in various local banks and financial institutions.